daidanlu/ai-rag-demo/README.md

 - Sequential upload and ingestion of each file
 - Real-time progress bar and per-file success/failure toast notifications
 - Automatic refresh of the top-bar health banner (showing updated vector count and latency)
+- Support for uploading multiple PDFs with progress feedback and per-file toasts

 Example workflow:
 1. Select multiple PDFs in the upload area.